jma8774/Unity-Platformer/README.md

 ## Controls
 Key | Action
 ------------ | -------------
-WASD | To move
+Arrows | To move and double jump
-Left Click | To attack
 Left Ctrl | To crouch for invisbility
+Z | To attack
 X | To spawn swords
 C | To perform gather and spin attack with swords
+R | To restart

 ## Update 1 (6/16/2020)
 Still unsure about what I want this game be like (might create my own art later so that they are consistent with each other even though I am really bad at art), but I am working on skills for now and will decide later.
 I made my first skill after half a week of working on it after seeing it in some other game.